designmynight/designmynight-developers/hugo/content/booking-url/index.md

 https://www.designmynight.com/book?venue_id=VENUEID&source=partner&format=modal

-Where you have to sub in the VENUEID with your Collins Venue ID.
+Where you have to replace 'VENUEID' with your unique Collins Venue ID. **To find your Collins Venue ID:**

-Your Collins Account Manager will have given you the venue ID in your Booking Widget Doc when you first joined Collins.
-Alternatively, you will be able to access your Venue ID by doing the following in Collins

 Settings > Venues > Select your venue > in the URL, your venue ID will be included at the end in the URL:

 eg: https://admin.designmynight.com/collins/venue-rules/5787a87595838bed3a8b4569

-Therefore your booking URL would be:
+In this example, the booking URL for this venue would be:

 https://www.designmynight.com/book?venue_id=5787a87595838bed3a8b4569&source=partner&format=modal